nas27/Statistical-Modelling-Project/README.md

 ## Challenges

-I couldnt figure out for the life of me why my df was objects or tuples. thanks to larry i found out i had extra commas in my for loop when grabbing the data
-**ChatGPT: The issue you're facing might be related to the extra commas in your assignment statements.
-When you use a comma at the end of an assignment, Python creates a tuple instead of a single value.
-This might result in unexpected behavior, especially when building a list of dictionaries for a DataFrame

-I found it challenging to make sense of the dense statistical concepts.
-I had the desire to apply them here.
+Limitations of free API usage - had to wait min 24 hours for request limit to reset.

 ## Future Goals
+Add more data audit/cleansing
+Create more data visualizations in EDA phase.
-Focus on the datasets and combining them correctly.
-I would explore weather APIs and try to derive some more interesting insights.
+I would explore other APIS i.e. weather APIs and try to derive some more insights.
+Further